Cuberick-Orion/Cuberick-Orion.github.io/src/pages/cirr_image_download.md

 <br/>

 Please know that we only provide this alternative download option after we have confirmed with you that the NLVR2 Google form "requesting raw images" has been submitted -- therefore, you agree to their terms of service.
+For this purpose, the following shared files are password-protected.

 <br/>